MohdRas/kubernetes/README.md

 - **attaching volumes to the POD**.
 It can be **local to the node** or **remote(outside K8s cluster) to the node**
 -
 # Replication of nodes
-- deployments
+- DEPLOYMENTs
     - for stateless applications.
-    - **blue print for pods of my application**
+    - **blue print for PODs of my application**
-    - Pod is abstraction on the container. **Deployment is another layer of abstraction over the pod.**
+    - POD is abstraction on the container. **DEPLOYMENT is another layer of abstraction over the POD.**
 - statefulset
     - ideally we don't do this because we keep **databases outside of the K8s cluster.**
     - for statefull applications ( mysql, postgress etc )
-    - databases cannnot be replicated using deployments.
+    - databases cannnot be replicated using DEPLOYMENTs.
 Reason - databases has state ( storage outside the node )
-    - Need to manage, which pod is writing to the storage and reading.
+    - Need to manage, which POD is writing to the storage and reading.

 # Development Tools - minicube
 - minukube is a one node cluster ( acts as master as well as worker node too).